-You depend on your AC to get through summer, so the last thing you want is to realize your AC unit isn’t working.
+• You depend on your AC to navigate the soaring summer temperatures, so the last thing you want is to realize your AC unit isn’t working.
+With the correct equipment and a few simple tests, you can troubleshoot and diagnose the problem yourself.
 Don’t call a technician just yet.

 Testing Your HVAC Thermostat